Constitutional Taxation. A study by Steven Miller.

 There is not now, nor can there ever be an unapportioned direct tax on incomes. (except for federal employees who are already subject to fed jurisdiction — and who’s wages were taxed since 1862 — long before the 16th Amendment).

 The Senators who swore oaths to uphold and perpetuate the Constitution did not circumvent it.
+Read their own words, as quoted in the Congressional Record, below.

 Since tax collectors could always seize assets without regard to their source, no new taxing authority was created.